eGovPDX/portlandor/README.md

 2. To commit your work, run `git add -A` to add all of the changes to your local repo.
 (If you prefer to be a little more precise, you can `git add [filename]` for each file or several files separated by a space.
 3. Then create a commit with a comment, such as `git commit -m "POWR-[ID] description of your change."`
 4. Just before you push to GitHub, you should rebase your feature branch on the latest in the remote master.
 To do this run `git fetch origin master` then `git rebase -i origin/master`.
 This lets you "interatively" replay your change on the tip of a current master branch.
 You'll need to pick, squash or drop your changes and resolve any conflicts to get a clean commit that can be pushed to master.
 You may need to `git rebase --continue` until all of your changes have been replayed and your branch is clean.
 5. Run `lando refresh` to refresh your local environment with any changes from master.
+(This runs composer install, drush updb, drush cim, and drush cr.)
 6. You can now run `git push -u origin powr-[ID]`.
 This will push your feature branch and set its remote to a branch of the same name on origin (GitHub).

 ### Create a pull request